 I know, I know!
 Buying anything used, especially a vehicle you know nothing about, makes everyone (even those who have done it a dozen times) nervous; there’s always the possibility you will buy a big headache.
 Here are a few tips to hopefully get you past the nervous stage:

 – Because it is!
 Start your research well in advance of your planned departure date.
-Before buying a used RV, first you need to determine what type and size of RV will best suit you.
+Before buying a used RV, first you need to determine what type and size would best suit you.
 Factors such as where you plan to travel and whether you will spend more time hooked-up or boondocking are important considerations at this stage.

 If, on the other hand, something about the seller doesn't seem right, be extra cautious.
-If you're suspicious, get the VIN number and run a police check on the vehicle to be sure it's not stolen.
-Buying a used RV has been made a little safer in the last few years (in Ontario) with the Used Vehicle Information Package which is required to transfer ownership.
+If you're suspicious, get the VIN number (copy it down yourself from the vehicle not the ownership documents - don't ask the seller to do it for you) and run a police check to be sure it's not stolen.
+Buying a used RV has been made a little safer in the last few years (in Ontario, and maybe other places) with the mandatory Used Vehicle Information Package that's required before ownership can be transferred.

 Don’t rule out buying a used RV from far away.
 Currently, it can be quite financially beneficial and it’s not that difficult for Canadians to import an RV from the USA.
 We recently researched this for our own benefit and here's everything I found out as well as a few things to consider when making a long-distance offer on an RV, sight-unseen .